mtmk/csharp-flags-basic/README.md

 This is a very simple command line flags library to make console application development easy and effortless.

-Just add the Flags.cs file into your project and call it in Main.
+Just add the FlagsBasic/Flags.cs file into your project and call it in Main.
 You're done.
 You can add your commands as simple classes with a static Run() method and they would be automatically picked up.

     class Program
     {